Skip to main content

 • damage caused by you, your family or your guests

-You might have to pay for a repair problem you caused, even if your landlord would normally be responsible.
+You might have to pay for damage you cause, even if your landlord has to fix it.

-Your landlord could ask you to pay repair costs for things like blocked drains, pipes or toilets if you did not take reasonable care to keep them free of blockages.
+For example, your landlord might ask you to pay for things like blocked drains or toilets if you did not take reasonable care to keep them unblocked.

 If you need to talk to someone, we'll do our best to help